microg/SafeParcel/README.md

 SafeParcel
 ==========

-SafeParcel is a mechanism to serialize objects on the Android platform into Parcelables version agnostic.
+SafeParcel is a mechanism to serialize objects on the Android platform into Parcelables version-agnostic.

 This is achieved by prefixing each field with a unique identifying number and its length.
 When deserializing, unknown fields can be skipped and the field order is not relevant.